 Although some 2,000 years have passed since James penned these words to his fellow Jewish believers, they still ring true for us today.
 We are guilty of judging others by what we see on the outside and playing favorites—more often than we realize.

-With that, we—knowingly or unknowingly—come up with our own standards of assessing whether someone is worthier of our love, attention and admiration as compared to another.
+With that, we—knowingly or unknowingly—come up with our own standards of assessing whether someone is worthier of our love, attention and admiration than another.
 Instead of abiding by God’s perfect standard of love, we apply our own tainted criterion.

 The truth of the matter is this: in God’s eyes, we are all equally broken, undeserving sinners who are in desperate need of His grace and mercy.
 This truth needs to sink into our hearts in order for us to stop practicing preferential treatment.
 As Scottish preacher, Sinclair Ferguson, said in his exposition on James, it starts with looking at the condition of our own hearts: “If I don’t see my own heart and my own need, then I’ll never be able to see the hearts and needs of others.”

-As we allow God to gradually transform our hearts and take on His ways, only then are we able to look at others through the same eyes of grace and love that God looks upon us.
+Only when we allow God to gradually transform our hearts and take on His ways, will we be able to look at others through the same eyes of grace and love that God looks upon us.

 God plays no favorites and He calls us to do likewise.

 Remember, how we respond reflects the true state of our hearts.